m2sup3rn0va/RASEv1/README.md

 - All these manual operations are already performed and all the binaries are already downloaded and shared in the repository except **burp cert**.
 Just in case if anyone trusts me :wink::wink:
 - Also, if you don't want to do it now, no worries, once you run the script, it will walk you through the process

-> The script FAILS when you use POWERSHELL Window because '&' needs to be in quotes for POWERSHELL to understand the command
+> The script FAILS when you use POWERSHELL below 7.1

-> Please use "Windows Terminal" to avoid errors while running the script

 > If you are not able to download the image from Android SDK, then you can use this link to one-click download the system-image : [Android v9.0 - Google X86_ARM Intel x86 Atom System Image](https://dl.google.com/android/repository/sys-img/google_apis/x86-28_r10.zip)